psindhu/Toddler-Activity-Recognition-V2/SWCV/README.md

-One file contains all the Subjct Wise Cross Validation.
+One file contains all the Subjct Wise Cross Validation.(Analysis-NoTimeShift-Activity-Sorted-SCV.ipynb)

-Rest for indivividual classifiers - if the single file takes more time to run
+Rest for indivividual classifiers - if the single file takes more time to run.
+5 files